 The normalisation of extreme views may also make children and young people vulnerable to future manipulation and exploitation.
-The school staff are clear that this exploitation and radicalisation must be viewed as a safeguarding concern and that protecting children from the risk of radicalisation is part of the school's safeguarding duty.
+At St Kew, we understand that this exploitation and radicalisation must be viewed as a safeguarding concern and that protecting children from the risk of radicalisation is part of the school's safeguarding duty.
 Our designated safeguarding lead (and any deputies) are aware of local procedures for making a Prevent referral.